nopped/pyqrcode/README.md

 pyqrcode
 ================================

+* Added support to return QR code as BytesIO

 The pyqrcode module is a QR code generator that is simple to use and written in pure python 3.
 The module can automate most of the building process for you.
 Most QR codes can be created using only two lines of code!